majapersson/cyberlink/README.md

 - [x] As a user I'm able to edit my comments.
 - [x] As a user I'm able to delete my comments.
 - [x] As a user I'm able to reply to comments.
-- [ ] As a user I'm able to reset my password with email.
+- [x] As a user I'm able to reset my password with email.

+### 2018-01-03
+- Added feature to reset password with email (probably only works on my own computer, though)

+### 2018-01-02
+- Commenting, replying and editing with fetch functional
+- Deleting a post now also deletes all of its comments and replies

 ### 2017-12-28
 - Replying to comments using fetch is almost functional